 The Invention of Nature: Alexander von Humboldt’s New World by Andrea Wulf

-Why don’t we all know more about this remarkable man?
+Why don’t we all know more about this remarkable naturalist and his inflluence?

 Houdini: The Elusive American by Adam Begley

 He was an almost supernatural escape artist, but much more.

 The Last Man Who Knew Everything: The Life and Times of Enrico Fermi, The Father of the Nuclear Age by David Schwartz.

 A genius, on par with Einstein, whose mathematical and scientific work changed the world.

 Tough Without a Gun by Stefan Kanfer